Possession of a Deadly Weapon With the Intent to Assault Someone

 - Knives and bladed weapons

 Not all deadly weapons are as obvious.
 In some cases, baseball bats and other clubs can be considered deadly weapons.
 Even rocks or power tools are sometimes treated as deadly weapons.
-The Simmrin Law Group can help you go over other kinds of deadly weapons.
-Find out more by calling us right now at (310) 997-4688.
+The Simmrin Law Group can help you review other kinds of deadly weapons.

 The Results of a PC 17500 Conviction in California